 No, an intermediate meter (also known as a mid meter) is not mandatory for charging an electric car at home.
-An intermediate meter is an extra meter that can be installed to measure the electricity consumption for charging the electric car separately.
-This can be useful for tracking energy consumption and calculating costs.
+An intermediate meter is an additional meter that can be installed to separately measure the electricity consumption for charging the electric car.
+This can be useful for tracking energy usage and allocating costs.

-However, the use of an intermediate meter depends on personal preferences and circumstances.
-Some people find it helpful to have an intermediate meter to monitor energy consumption specifically for charging the car and to calculate costs more accurately.
-It can also be useful if you want to share costs with others, such as when settling electricity costs with housemates or reimbursing visitors who use your charging station.
+However, the use of an intermediate meter depends on personal preference and circumstances.
+Some people find it convenient to have an intermediate meter to specifically monitor the energy consumption for car charging and to calculate costs more accurately.
+It can also be useful if you want to share costs with others, such as settling electricity costs with housemates or reimbursing costs to visitors using your charging station.

 Ole Diepstraten